-Esperanza Copper-Molybdenum Project
+Esperanza Copper-Molybdenum Porphyry Project

 The drill permitting which requires an Environmental Impact Statement (the "DIA") was completed for the Esperanza Property ("Esperanza") and submitted to the Ministry of Energy and Mines ("MINEM") of Peru in Q4 of 2022.
 As part of the DIA process, the first notice of observations to the DIA application was provided by MINEM in May 2023.
 These observations have been corrected and re-submitted to MINEM with final approval received in Q4 of 2023.
 The DIA enables the Company to commence its drilling program at Esperanza subject to filing a notice for permit activation, and obtaining the local water permit, which is ongoing.
-With approval of the permit, the Company anticipates completing a drilling exploration program which will test the porphyry mineralization encountered on surface.
+With approval of the permit, the Company anticipates completing an initial stage 1 drilling exploration program of 3,000 to 5,000 meters which will test the porphyry mineralization encountered on surface.
 The Company acquired an additional 300 hectares of concession from Compañía Minera Ares S.A.C. in Q1 of 2023 in exchange for a 0.5% Net Smelter Return ("NSR") royalty and subject to a US\$500,000 buyback.
 These concessions are contiguous to the north of the existing concessions and cover the potential extension of the porphyry system in that direction.
 The Company also staked an additional 1,000-hectare block of claims to the northeast and contiguous with the main property to protect the possible northeastern extension of the porphyry system undercover in this area.